bcastillo-2022474/go-backend-poc/README.md

 ## Architecture Overview

-This project demonstrates a modern Go microservice using **Clean Architecture** (Domain-Driven Design) combined with **Hexagonal Architecture** principles.
+This project demonstrates a modern Go service using **Clean Architecture** (Domain-Driven Design) combined with **Hexagonal Architecture** principles.
 The codebase is organized around bounded contexts with clear separation of concerns.

 ### Core Architectural Principles